 - This is not a barrier to you selecting your papers.
 If you haven’t been able to choose any papers or only some of them, you need to hit the “Submit selections” button (even if you haven’t selected anything).
 Then on the next page hit the “Confirm papers” button (again, even if there aren’t any).
 This should get you through to a page where there is an option to review your selection and ask for special permission for papers.
 You click on the special permission button, and then put in the paper codes of the papers you want to do.

-Apply for admission these qualifications:
+Apply for admission to these thesis-based qualifications:

 Prospective MA thesis students should first make contact with the College of Education at firstname.lastname@example.org.
 You will need to send your academic transcript and information about your proposed topic at this stage also.
 We will make an initial assessment of the information you provide, and determine our ability to provide appropriate supervision.